The challenge of learning how to paint with watercolors is controlling the water and paint.

-They did, but they also ran outside of the small area of the fish because I had so much water.
+They mingled, but they ran outside of the small area of the fish because the mix had too much water.

 pouring the background

-- A fun part of learning how to paint with watercolors
+- Pouring is a fun part of learning how to paint with watercolors

 The major painting is done on the Koi.